[Moderate revision–posted 2/15/19 (replaces 8/10/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide guidelines for the fifth-year comprehensive performance evaluation of deans by the provost.

-REVIEW: This OP will be reviewed in July of even-numbered years by the Senior Vice Provost with recommended revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in July of even-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP).

-1. In addition to an annual performance conference with the PSVP (OP 32.03, section 3.a.), each academic dean shall have a comprehensive review not more than five years after the initial appointment or the most recent reappointment, or whenever in the judgment of the PSVP such a review is deemed necessary.
+1. In addition to an annual performance conference with the PSVP (OP 32.03, Academic Deans, Associate or Assistant Deans, and Department Chairpersons, section 3.a.), each academic dean shall have a comprehensive review not more than five years after the initial appointment or the most recent reappointment, or whenever in the judgment of the PSVP such a review is deemed necessary.
 The five-year review (commencing in the fall of the fifth year) will constitute a broader and more formal review than the annual review.
 This OP is intended to provide procedures whereby an assessment can be made of the accomplishments of the dean and the college/unit led by the dean and balance the assessments of past performance with recommendations that may improve the quality of administration or of the unit.

 2. Prior to commencing the review process, the PSVP and president will inform the dean if they are interested in considering the dean for reappointment.
 The dean should also inform the PSVP and President if he/she is interested in reappointment.
 If the answer is no to either proposition, then a comprehensive review for reappointment is not needed.

-4. When option b is the selected course, the PSVP will form a review committee with a membership usually in the range of seven to nine members.
+4. The PSVP will form a review committee with a membership usually in the range of seven to nine members.
 The PSVP will solicit nominations for committee membership from the faculty and staff of the college/unit and from the other deans.
 The chair of the committee will be from outside the dean's college/unit and will be appointed by the Provost.
-The committee shall include at least one department chair or area director, one student from the dean's college or unit, and at least one faculty or staff member from outside the dean's area.
-The remaining three to four appointees will be from the dean's own college.
+The committee shall include at least one department chair or area director, one student from the dean's college or unit, and at least one faculty or staff member from outside the dean's college.
+The remaining three to four appointees will be faculty from the dean's own college.

 5. The PSVP will ask the dean to prepare a statement for the committee to address these items: